 Review of Silver Cloud

-Launched in 1994, MS Silver Cloud cruise ship is the first and oldest vessel owned by Silversea, with sistership in the fleet Silver Wind (1995).
+The 1994-built MS Silver Cloud cruise ship is the first and oldest vessel owned by Silversea, with sistership in the fleet Silver Wind (1995).
 In October 2017, the ship joined Silversea Expeditions fleet (Silver Explorer, Silver Galapagos, Silver Origin) and started a new itinerary program with polar cruises to Antarctica and Arctic destinations.

 History - construction and ownership

 Silversea Cruises is a Monaco-based privately-owned cruise company and top-luxury travel brand.
 It was established in 1994 as joint venture of V-Ships Monaco (fka Vlasov Group) and Lefebvre Family of Rome Italy.
 In 2018, RCCL-Royal Caribbean Cruises Ltd acquired 2/3rd of the company.
 Silversea now has a fleet of smaller-sized boutique cruise vessels with passenger capacity between 100-700.
-Company's business model is to operate yacht-like vessels in the industry's ultra-luxury-all-suite ship category.
+The company's business model is to operate yacht-like vessels in the industry's ultra-luxury-all-suite ship category.
 Silversea's all-inclusive fares include beverages (also selected wines), gratuities (none are allowed), travel insurance, port charges, one or more shore excursions (per voyage).

-The 16,927-ton, 296-passenger cruise ship Silver Cloud underwent stem-to-stern refurbishment in October 2012, during a Sicily dry dock.
+The 300-passenger ship Silver Cloud underwent stem-to-stern refurbishment in October 2012, during a Sicily dry dock.
 All public spaces and suites (except the theatre and the gym), were refurbished with new carpets, decor, and furniture.
 The result is a more contemporary feel and look.
 Silversea Silver Cloud was redesigned using quite a lot of luxuries and characteristics which attract cruisers from across the world.
 That small, and in the same time spacious ship, delivers to guests who come onboard a detailed and also seductive voyage giving the feel of a larger cruise line.

 In 2017, MS Silver Cloud was drydock refitted and refurbished (August-September) before joining the Silversea Expeditions fleet.
 The cruise ship's capacity was reduced from 362 to 260 passengers (on non-polar cruises).
 The ship's max capacity on polar cruises (Arctic and Antarctic itineraries) is 200 passengers.